dougeby/IntuneDocs/intune/windows-enrollment-status.md

 ### Device setup

-For device setup, the enrollment status page tracks the following items if they are assigned to All Devices:
+For device setup, the enrollment status page tracks the following items if they're assigned to All Devices:
 - Security policies
     - One configuration service provider (CSP) for all enrollments.
-    - Actual CSPs configured by Intune are not tracked here.
+    - Actual CSPs configured by Intune aren't tracked here.
 - Applications
     - Per machine Line-of-business (LoB) MSI apps.
     - LoB store apps with installation context = Device.
     - Offline store and LoB store apps with installation context = Device.
-- Connectivity profiles (VPN and Wi-Fi) are not tracked yet, so these will always say "0 of 0".
+- Connectivity profiles (VPN and Wi-Fi) aren't tracked yet, so always say "0 of 0".
-- Certificates are not tracked yet, so these will always say "0 of 0".
+- Certificates aren't tracked yet, so always say "0 of 0".

 ### Account setup
 For account setup, the enrollment status page tracks the following items:
 - Security policies
     - One CSP for all enrollments.
-    - Actual CSPs configured by Intune are not tracked here.
+    - Actual CSPs configured by Intune aren't tracked here.
 - Applications
     - Per user LoB MSI apps that are assigned to All Devices, All Users, or a user group in which the user enrolling the device is a member.
     - Per machine LoB MSI apps that are assigned to All Users or a user group in which the user enrolling device is a member.